Eric-Friedman-666/spiir-eric-super-spiir/gstlal-spiir/FEATURE_FLAGS.md

 ## feature-flag-name

-Name: Short, human-comprehensible name
+*Name*: Short, human-comprehensible name

-Feature flag: `--feature-xyz`
+*Feature flag*: `--feature-xyz`

-Parameters: (see `--help` for full details)
+*Parameters*: (see `--help` for full details)
  * list all parameters for this feature flag here

-Short description: A short description of the scientific or computing impact of this feature flag.
+*Short description*: A short description of the scientific or computing impact of this feature flag.
 Include a link to a paper/technical note/set of slides if able

-Relevant merge requests: list all relevant merge requests here
+*Relevant merge requests*: list all relevant merge requests here

-Relevant review slides: list links to all review slides here
+*Relevant review slides*: list links to all review slides here

-Production plan: A short description of the plan for how this
+*Production plan*: A short description of the plan for how this

-History:
+*History*:
  * (202x-xx-xx) Merged work-in-progress in to `spiir-O4-EW-development`
  * (202x-yy-yy) Now feature complete (see MR 123)
  * (202x-zz-zz) Fixed bugs (see MR 456)
  * (202x-tt-tt) Subject of review call: http://wiki.ligo.org/...

-Other notes: Anything else of relevance
+*Other notes*: Anything else of relevance